bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-08-customer-rewards-program.md

 - Custom plugin development for Wordpress
 - Ins and outs of finding and leveraging action/filter hooks across the entire codebase and 3rd party plugins

-Lastly, this project ultimately established the architectural approach for custom plugins going forward, which later served as a baseline for numerous other custom plugins developed at the company.
+Lastly, this project ultimately established the architectural approach for custom plugins going forward, which later served as a baseline for several other custom plugins developed at the company.